 If you want to learn the skills you need to start a new career in tech, you’re bound to notice references to two prominent tech roles: web designers and web developers.

 But what IS the difference between a web designer and a web developer?
 If seeing these two job titles mentioned side-by-side with no explanation has you thoroughly confused, don’t sweat it.
-Given the fact that Skillcrush’s web developer course is one of our most popular—and we’re about to launch a new web design blueprint—we figured it was about time to answer the question once and for all.
 This handy guide walks you through the details of each role, plus covers some distinctions you may never have considered.

 Table of Contents

 - Web Developer vs. Web Designer—What’s the Difference?

 - Web Designer Skills